tarantool/doc/doc/book/box/box_index.rst

       return page
       end
     end

 Programmers who use ``paged_iter`` do not need to know why it works, they only need to know that, if they call it within a loop, they will get 10 tuples at a time until there are no more tuples.
 In this example the tuples are merely printed, a page at a time.
 But it should be simple to change the functionality, for example by yielding after each retrieval, or by breaking when the tuples fail to match some additional criteria.

 .. code-block:: lua

     for page in paged_iter("X", 10) do
       print("New Page.
 Number Of Tuples = " .. #page)
-      for i=1,#page,1 do print(page[i]) end
+      for i = 1, #page, 1 do
+        print(page[i])
+      end
     end

 .. _box_index-rtree: